danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 * Understand the returned JSON file format from the web API
 * Registering and getting the API key(s) and may be additional configuration of the setting is needed.

+Given this specific example of *nag* and the sample code, we want to also reflect on the increasingly prevalent API practices at present.
+Although Google has provided the API to access the data, it should be remembered that the amount is limited to 100 free API requests for all units from business to non-profit organizations, and the actual data is collected from the public and people have no access to the specific algorithm by which the data is selected, prioritized and presented.
+This brings in the question of "sociotechnical elements" in regards to the parameters of openness, accessbility and terms of inclusivity of API practices.[^soon]

 <div class="exercise" markdown="true">

 ## Exercise in class